-Given that existing theories on cash savings mainly focus on firm's cash savings from internal cash flows, it is not apparent how these theories apply to cash savings from external capital.
-Previous studies offer market timing (Kim and Weisbach (2008)) and precautionary motive (McLean (2007)) as explanations for cash savings from equity issuance.
-DeAngelo, DeAngelo, and Stulz (2010), however, raise challenges for both motives.
-They find that the vast majority of firms with attractive market timing opportunities fail to issue stocks and many mature firms issue stocks without apparent financial difficulties.
-Moreover, Dittmar et al. (2019) maintain that the existing theories fail to explain the bulk of the within-firm variation in cash savings.
-Adding to this literature, we show that firms save to reduce the overall COC by transferring financial resources to future states with a higher COC.
-Accordingly, the market timing (to take advantage of overvalued stock) and the precautionary motive (to prepare for uncertain contingencies) are not sufficient conditions for firms to save from external capital because firms will not issue external capital to save if they have no expected capital needs or if they can meet their future capital needs at a low COC.
-Our findings suggest that the COC has a significant and independent impact on corporate cash savings decisions and that external capital is an important source of cash savings for firms with greater hedging needs.
+Previous empirical studies raise challenges for existing theories of corporate cash holdings.
+DeAngelo, DeAngelo, and Stulz (2010) argue that the vast majority of firms with attractive market-timing opportunities fail to issue stocks and many mature firms issue stocks without apparent financial difficulties.
+Moreover, Dittmar et al. (2019) suggest that the existing theories fail to explain the bulk of the within-firm variation of cash savings.
+We show that firms save to reduce the overall COC by transferring financial resources to future states with higher COC.
+Accordingly, the market timing (to take advantage of overvalued stock) and the precautionary motive (to meet uncertain contingencies) are not sufficient conditions for firms to save from external capital because firms will not issue external capital to save if they have no expected capital needs or if they can meet their future capital needs at low COC.
+Our findings suggest that COC has a significant and independent impact on corporate cash saving decisions and that external capital is an important source of cash savings for firms with greater hedging needs.

 We also extend the literature on the effects of financial constraints on cash savings.
 Almeida et al. (2004) suggest that the cash flow sensitivity of cash captures the effect of financial constraints.
 Riddick and Whited (2009) challenge this interpretation by showing that financially constrained firms' cash savings and cash flows can be negatively related because firms reduce cash to increase investment after receiving positive cash flow shocks.
 In the financial constraint models, constrained firms trade off between current and future investments to save from cash flows.
-In our model, firms trade off not only between current and future investments but also between the current COC and the future COC to hedge against higher financing costs for future investments.
-The hedging motive drives the sensitivity of cash savings to the COC for both financially constrained and unconstrained firms.
-Our empirical results also show that the cash savings of both financially constrained and unconstrained firms increase by approximately 9% relative to the mean with a one percentage point decrease in the COC.
-With the hedging motive, firms save not only from internal cash flows but also (and especially) from external capital to lower the overall COC, which in turn improves their overall investment efficiency.
+In our model, firms trade off not only between current and future investments but also between current COC and future COC to hedge against higher financing costs for future investments.
+The hedging motive drives the sensitivity of cash savings to COC for both financially constrained and unconstrained firms.
+Our empirical results also show that cash savings of both financially constrained and unconstrained firms increase approximately by 9% relative to the mean when there is one percentage point decrease in COC.
+With the hedging motive, firms save not only from internal cash flows but also (and especially) from external capital to lower the overall costs of COC, which in turn improves firms' overall investment efficiency.

-Acharya, Almeida, and Campello (2007) show that financially constrained firms' preference for cash savings over preserving debt capacity by using internal funds depends on their need to hedge investment opportunities against income shortfalls.
-Our hedging motive distinguishes itself from their study in that we deal with cash savings from both internal cash flows and external capital (especially equity) in response to the COC.
-More importantly, both financially constrained and unconstrained firms save from external capital obtained with a relatively low COC to lower the overall COC for future investments.
+Acharya, Almeida, and Campello (2007) show that financially constrained firms' preference for cash savings over preserving debt capacity using internal funds depends on their needs to hedge investment opportunities against income shortfalls.
+Our hedging motive distinguishes itself from their study in that we deal with cash savings from both internal cash flows and external capital (especially equity) in response to COC.
+More importantly, both financially constrained and unconstrained firms save from external capital at relatively low COC to lower the overall COC for future investments.